 A transition is a time of change and we all go through many of these as we move through different life stages.
 Young people will encounter many changes as they grow up, for example from starting school, moving into a new class or a new school, moving home, transitioning from primary school to secondary school or moving to college or sixth form and beyond.

 How it can feel and why it can be difficult

 Whilst transitions can be exciting for some young people, in others it can stir up feelings of stress and worry as they are forced to let go of the familiar and move into the unknown.
 Significant transitions can feel intimidating at first and it can take time to settle into the new situation.
 Change can be particularly difficult for a young person if they are not feeling ready to move on, they are feeling that the change is out of their control, or perhaps they are already struggling with other issues in their life.
-It can also be a daunting time for parents/carers too as they may have worries about whether their child will settle and how they will cope.

 What is happening for the child?